-The first three themes focus on education and training as point of departure and study the drivers and outcomes at the individual, organizational and societal level.
-These programs represent ROA’s focus on Education and lifelong learning.
-The last two programs study the developments in labour supply and demand and the interactions between the two at the national and regional labour markets and the implications for study- and career choices and future skill shortages.
+The first two themes focus on education and skills as point of departure and study the drivers and outcomes at the individual, organizational and societal level.
+The last two programs study the developments in skill supply and demand on the labor market and the interactions between the two at the national and regional level.

-The Educational Careers program aims to provide a better knowledge about the Dutch education system with the aim of optimizing the development and use of talent and the optimization choices during the school career and the transition to the labor market.
+The Education and Transition to Work programme aims to provide a better knowledge about the Dutch education system and the transition to the labour market after that.
+The focus lies on optimising the development of students and optimising choices during the school career and towards the transition to the labour market.

 Important questions are: